iot-for-all/iotc-industrial-adt/README.md

 Then it parses the _id_ to build the right API URL and update the property with the requested value.

 The _jq_ transformation query to produce such an input can be quite complex and hard to manually define without incurring in errors.
-For this reason, we provide a [multi-platform configuration tool](#configuration-tool) to help.
+For this reason, we provide a __multi-platform configuration tool__ (see below) to help.

 ## Resources Setup